acuity-sr/bkstg-devops/README.md

 If you find yourself contemplating the end-of-time, instead consider jumping ahead to the next section.

-## Some Background
+## Background

 This document is targeted at engineers who might be very competent and senior, but are new to the dev-ops landscape, Azure, and Kubernetes.
-It is not meant to be a comprehensive tutorial.
-However, if you only have the time to read this document, we provide curated links to external resources that you might find to be of good value (and to boost the "wholesome" claims of this document!)
+While it is not meant to be a comprehensive tutorial, in a crunch, it should provide enough structure and/or pointers to external resources that will allow you to "get things done" and fill in the blanks later.

-### Cattle Not Pets
+### B.1 Cattle Not Pets

 A requirement of modern reliable systems is quick recovery from any kind of failure.
 A recurring meme around this notion is to treat infrastructure and indeed any part of the application itself as ["cattle not pets"](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/)

 > In the old way of doing things, we treat our servers like pets, for example Bob the mail server.
 If Bob goes down, it’s all hands on deck.
 The CEO can’t get his email and it’s the end of the world.
 In the new way, servers are numbered, like cattle in a herd.
 For example, www001 to www100.
 When one server goes down, it’s taken out back, shot, and replaced on the line.

-### Azure Management Scope
+### B.2 Azure Management Scope

 When working with Azure, it's important understand how Azure organizes the infrastructure for management, billing and security purposes.
 While complex setups are probably an overkill here, it is good to have a bare minimum of understanding, so we'll know where to go look when our needs grow.